borisding/universsr/README.md

 ## Lint Checks and Formatting

-- As you may have expected, this starter is using [ESLint](https://eslint.org/) for JavaScript and React components lint checks, as well as using [stylelint](https://stylelint.io/) to enforce conventions in SCSS based on configured rules.
+- This starter uses [ESLint](https://eslint.org/) for JavaScript and React components lint checks, as well as using [stylelint](https://stylelint.io/) to enforce conventions in SCSS based on configured rules.
+Both ESLint and Stylelint configs can be found in `package.json`.

-- There are several rules have already been defined in `.eslintrc`.
+- There are several ESLint rules have already been defined under `eslintConfig` property.
 Feel free to add or remove any rules based on your project's context.
-For styles, you may define rules in `.stylelintrc`, which is extending `stylelint-config-sass-guidelines`, by default.
+For styles, you may define rules under `stylelint` property, which is extending `stylelint-config-sass-guidelines`.

-- Besides, this starter is also using ESLint plugins to work with [Prettier](https://prettier.io/) for opinionated code styles and formatting.
+- Besides, [Prettier](https://prettier.io/) is also used for opinionated code styles and formatting.

 **[Back to top](#table-of-contents)**